Paul Bird (bishop): Background

-In January 2016, Bishop Paul Bird became the first bishop in Australia to publicly join a global movement showing support for clergy child sex abuse victims by tying bright coloured ribbons to the Loud Fence outside St Patrick's Cathedral, Ballarat.
-Bishop Bird said that “If there is just silence between two people, then one doesn’t know what the other is thinking”, and that “This gesture is a way to recognise the suffering and publicly show support to victims, survivors and their families”.
+In January 2016, Bird became the first bishop in Australia to publicly join a global movement showing support for clergy child sex abuse victims by tying bright coloured ribbons to the Loud Fence outside St Patrick's Cathedral, Ballarat.
+Bird said that "If there is just silence between two people, then one doesn’t know what the other is thinking" and that "This gesture is a way to recognise the suffering and publicly show support to victims, survivors and their families."

-In 2016, Bird announced that the estate of a former Bishop of Ballarat Ronald Mulkearns, which had been left to the diocese, would be set aside to help victims of child sexual abuse committed by priests in the diocese.
+In 2016, Bird announced that the estate of a former Bishop of Ballarat, Ronald Mulkearns, which had been left to the diocese, would be set aside to help victims of child sexual abuse committed by priests in the diocese.
 As bishop, Mulkearns had facilitated moving the priests to different parishes.

-In August 2019, Bird acknowledged jailed former Melbourne Bishop George Pell's ties to the Ballarat Diocese and apologized for the history of sex abuse in the Diocese as well.
+In August 2019, Bird acknowledged former Melbourne bishop George Pell's ties to the Ballarat diocese and also apologised for the history of sex abuse in the diocese.